Disappearance of Kyron Horman: Legal proceedings

 Meanwhile, in July 2010, a Multnomah County grand jury subpoenaed several friends of Terri, including DeDe Spicher, whom Young and Kaine described as having "been in close communication with Terri" and "providing Terri with support and advice that is not in the best interests of our son."
 According to law enforcement, Spicher was "extremely cooperative" and allowed a search of her property and car, as well as enduring three hours of questioning from detectives.
-On the day of Kyron's disappearance, Spicher abruptly left her work gardening for a homeowner on Germantown Road in Northwest Portland around 11:30 a.m., and returned around ninety minutes later.
-She also allegedly helped Terri purchase an untraceable cell phone.
+On the day of Kyron's disappearance, Spicher was gardening for a homeowner on Germantown Road in Northwest Portland and was allegedly unaccounted for during a three hour period, though Spicher claimed she had never left the property.
+She also helped Terri purchase an untraceable cell phone after Kaine had moved out of the house.
 During this time, Spicher told journalists: "There's this horror that my friend is going through.
 If I thought for a second that she was capable of [foul play], I would not have been there.
 She would not have been my friend in the first place."

-In early August 2010, both Young and Kaine were subpoenaed and testified during the grand jury hearing, as was the school principal of Skyline Elementary.
+In early August 2010, Young, Kaine and the Skyline Elementary School principal were subpoenaed and testified during the grand jury hearing.
 In December 2010, it was reported by The Oregonian that the grand jury had yet to provide compelling evidence yielding a potential indictment.
 By November 29, 2010, search efforts in Kyron's case had cost an estimated $1.4 million, according to county commissioners, and yielded 4,257 tips.

 In May 2017, it was reported by Portland station KGW that a secret grand jury panel continued to hear evidence in Kyron's disappearance, and had convened on multiple occasions.
 During the report, Kyron's case was described as still "active and ongoing."
 Two months later, in July 2017, law enforcement conducted further searches along Skyline Boulevard, but the searches yielded no results.
-In June 2018, Young posted on the official Find Kyron Horman Facebook page: "Stay tuned, something big is coming, I promise you."